 Lachish was assaulted and probably taken by King Sennacherib (2 Kings 18:14,17; 19:8; Isaiah 36:2).
 An account of this siege is given on some slabs found in the chambers of the palace of Koyunjik, and now in the British Museum.
 The inscription on the picture above has been deciphered as follows:

 “Sennacherib, the mighty king, king of the country of Assyria, sitting on the throne of judgment before the city of Lachish: I gave permission for its slaughter.”
 (See NINEVEH.)

-Lachish has been identified with Tell-el-Hesy, where a cuneiform tablet has been found, containing a letter supposed to be from Amenophis at Amarna in reply to one of the Amarna tablets sent by Zimrida from Lachish.
+At an archaeological dig to the west (Tell-el-Hesy), a cuneiform tablet was found containing a letter supposed to be from Amenophis at Amarna in reply to one of the Amarna tablets sent by Zimrida from Lachish.
 This letter is from the chief of Atim (=Etam, 1 Chronicles 4:32) to the chief of Lachish, in which the writer expresses great alarm at the approach of marauders from the Hebron hills.
 “They have entered the land,” he says, “to lay waste… strong is he who has come down.
 He lays waste.”

 See the Christian archaeological video which describes this ancient city: On the Prophets & Kings of Israel (“The Wages of Sin,” part of the Faith Lessons video series).
 “What happened at Lachish issues warnings to Christians today.
 When God’s values are ignored by the majority, even the righteous reap the consequences.”